9. Designing functions#

 ## numeric(0)

-Many such design choices can be defended if they are well thought-out and adequately documented.
-Some programmers will opt for high uniformity/compatibility across numerous tools, but there are cases where some exceptions/diversity do more good than harm.
+Some design choices can be defended if they are well thought out and adequately documented.
+Certain programmers will opt for high uniformity/compatibility across numerous tools, as there are cases where diversity does more good than harm.

-Yet, our functions might be part of a more complicated data flow pipeline.
-It might happen that some other procedure generates a value that we did not expect (because of a bug therein or because we did not study its manual).
-The problem arises when this unthinkable value passed to our function.
+Our functions might become part of a more complicated data flow pipeline.
+Let’s consider what happens when another procedure generates a value that we did not expect (due to a bug or because we did not study its manual).
+The problem arises when this unthinkable value is passed to our function.
 In our case, this would correspond to the said \(n\)’s or \(d\)’s being determined programmatically.

 Continuing the previous example, the following might be somewhat challenging with regard to our being flexible and open-minded: